 The second toxic communication style which deeply damages relationships is defensiveness.

-We all know defensiveness when we see it, whether it’s denying responsibility, or counter-attacking. (“No YOU’RE the problem!”)
+We all know defensive communication in relationships when we see it – whether it’s denying responsibility, snapping back with a counter-attack, or refusing to acknowledge any fault. (“No YOU’RE the problem!”)

 We all get defensive sometimes, when we feel blamed or attacked, and like we need to protect ourselves.